 The Fundy Trail Parkway

-Serious hikers can walk the 50km between Fundy National Park and the Fundy Trail Parkway via the spectacular coastal Fundy Footpath (fundyfootpath.info), accessible from the end of Goose River Path (7.9km; 2hr 30min) from Point Wolfe in Fundy National Park – the path ends near the Big Salmon River Interpretive Centre on the Parkway.
-Most people take four days and camp along the way.
+Experienced hikers can walk the 50km between Fundy National Park and the Fundy Trail Parkway via the spectacular coastal Fundy Footpath, accessible from the end of Goose River Path (7.9km; 2hr 30min) from Point Wolfe in Fundy National Park.
+The challenging trail ends near the Big Salmon River Interpretive Centre on the Parkway.
+Most people take four days and camp along the way; all hikers are required to register by calling t 866 386 3987.